StevenFox96/OperatorOps/README.md

 ### Prerequisites <a name="prerequisites"></a>

-In order to complete this guide and become a **dWeb Operator**, you will need the following:
+In order to complete this guide and become a **Creator.eco Operator**, you will need the following:

 1. Own a Domain Name.
 2. An active EOS account with a balance of 10000 DAPP tokens.